 M. Tech.
+Power System, I st year, Semester I L Т Р Credit

-(Power Systems), Semester - I L T P C ELPS104: RESTRUCTURING IN POWER SYSTEMS 3 0 0 3
+RESTRUCTURING IN POWER SYSTEMS 3 1 0 04

+EEPS105

-- CO1 The students would be able to understand the basics and benefits of restructuring and deregulations. - CO2 The students would be able to evaluate the market scenario and completion in deregulated environment - CO3 The students would be able to understand the pricing and agreements associated with deregulation policies. - CO4 The contingency and ancillary service management will be explored for restructured and deregulated system. - CO5 The impact of availability and unavailability in terms of reliability indices will be explored for power system network.
+1. it the one of the course, the students will be usic to: CO1 The students would be able to understand the basics and benefits of restructuring and deregulations.
+CO2 The students would be able to evaluate the market scenario and completion in deregulated environment.
+CO3 The students would be able to understand the pricing and agreements associated with deregulation policies.
+CO4 The contingency and ancillary service management will be explored for restructured and deregulated system.
+CO5 The impact of availability and unavailability in terms of reliability indices will be explored for power system network.